SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Initially though, online tournaments are popular with juniors who want to do a tournament without investing 3k rupees.
 I wouldn't want juniors to start with an online tournament with no fun, and make them believe that all debate tournaments are like this.
-So if you end up sending them to an online tournament before an offline one, try to make it as offline-ey
+So if you end up sending them to an online tournament before an offline one, try to make it as offline as possible.
+The most memorable online tournament for me is SBS in early 2024.
+We all met up together offline on both days, and debated together, ate together, dropped lore together, and had a fun time (primarily because of Samuel the jester).

 cafe down the alley (talk about Mukhtalif)